-It is the policy of Fond du Lac Tribal and Community College to urge all campus entities that are excluded from mandatory reporting, such as professional counselors/mental health therapists, spiritual advisors, and pastoral counselors to advise clients who are victims of a crime to report those incidents to campus or local law enforcement authorities, and to report confidential information used strictly for statistical purposes to the FDLTCC Dean of Students.
+It is the policy of Fond du Lac Tribal and Community College to urge all campus entities that are excluded from mandatory reporting, such as professional counselors/mental health therapists, spiritual advisors, and pastoral counselors to advise clients who are victims of a crime to report those incidents to campus or local law enforcement authorities, and to report confidential information used strictly for statistical purposes to the FDLTCC VP of Student Services and Enrollment Management.

-All crimes or potential crimes that are reported to the FDLTCC Dean of Student Services will be forwarded to the Cloquet Police Department.
-It is also Fond du Lac Tribal and Community College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the FDLTCC Dean of Student Services, located in Student Services, Room 147 or by calling 218-879-0805 or the Cloquet Police Department, non-emergency 218-879-1247 or (emergency 911).
+All crimes or potential crimes that are reported to the FDLTCC VP of Student Services and Enrollment Management will be forwarded to the Cloquet Police Department.
+It is also Fond du Lac Tribal and Community College's position that all campus community members are responsible for reporting any criminal activity they become aware of to the FDLTCC VP of Student Services and Enrollment Management, located in Student Services, Room 147 or by calling 218-879-0805 or the Cloquet Police Department, non-emergency 218-879-1247 or (emergency 911).
 FDLTCC's building hours are: Monday through Friday: 6:30 a.m. to 11:00 p.m. and Saturday: 8:00 a.m. to 4:30 p.m.
 On Sunday campus is closed.

-During business hours (Monday through Friday, 8:00 a.m. to 4:30 pm.), please notify Anita Hanson, Dean of Student Services, anytime 911 services are requested (fire, police or ambulance) on campus.
-The Dean of Student Services can be reached by email anita.hanson@fdltcc.edu or 218-879-0805.
+During business hours (Monday through Friday, 8:00 a.m. to 4:30 pm.), please notify Anita Hanson, VP of Student Services and Enrollment Management, anytime 911 services are requested (fire, police or ambulance) on campus.
+The VP of Student Services and Enrollment Management can be reached by email anita.hanson@fdltcc.edu or 218-879-0805.

-You may also report a crime electronically at the following link: https://goo.gl/1rtGe3 This form is located on the Fond du Lac Tribal and Community College website under "About Us" > "Report a Crime".
+You may also report a crime electronically from the college's Campus Security and Clery Report webpage.
+The Reporting Form is located on the Fond du Lac Tribal and Community College website under "About Us" > "Policy & Reports" > "Campus Security & Clery Reports" and by scrolling to the bottom of the webpage.
 Witnesses or victims who report an incident of sexual violence in good faith will be granted amnesty in the report to a violation of the student code of conduct policy on the use of alcohol and drugs.
-Crimes may be reported via the Campus Eye app for mobile devices and tablets.